l1qu1d/quasar-v2-ssr-firebase/README.md

 ## TLDR; Steps
 1. Remove `module.exports = n` from [ssr/index.js](your-project-folder/firebase/functions/ssr/index.js) because it blocks us from exporting our handler function!
-1. Then we can add our handler function in the `IIFE (Immediately invoked function expression) where they had to "use strict"`. `exports.handler = m`.
+1. Then we can add our handler function, `exports.handler = m`, in the **IIFE (Immediately invoked function expression) where they had to "use strict"**.
 2. **NOTE: Your variable names my be different because of the compression.
 For example, your `exports.handler = m` might be something like `exports.handler = h` instead.**
 3. The end of your `index.js` file should look something like this:
 * [index.js](your-project-folder/firebase/functions/ssr/index.js)